kubevirt/kubevirt/README.md

 - [Node Maintenance](https://github.com/kubevirt/node-maintenance-operator)

-This operator is typically installed from the Operator Lifecycle Manager (OLM), and creates operator CustomResources (CRs) for its underlying operators as can be seen in the diagrom below.
+This operator is typically installed from the Operator Lifecycle Manager (OLM), and creates operator CustomResources (CRs) for its underlying operators as can be seen in the diagram below.
 Use it to obtain an opinionated deployment of KubeVirt and its helper operators.

 ![](images/HCO-design.jpg)